JuliaAI/ScientificTypes.jl/docs/src/index.md

 ## The MLJ convention

-The table below summarizes the *MLJ* convention for representing scientific types:
+The table below summarises the *MLJ* convention for representing scientific types:

 Type `T`        | `scitype(x)` for `x::T`           | package required